samsquire/mazzle/README.md

 # devops-pipeline

-**Prototype code** This is a prototype YMMV
+**Prototype code** This is a prototype YMMV very much still in development

-This simple build tool builds infrastructure for environments on the fly.
-It is meant to be a cross between a continuous integration server, build server or task runner.
+This build tool builds infrastructure for environments on the fly.
+It is meant to be a cross between a continuous integration server, build server and task runner.
 I call it a runserver.
+Its primary purpose is to try create complicated environments from scratch in a repeatable and deterministic way.

+* This is the tool you run after making changes to your code.
+* It's what you run to run tests.
+* It's how you check to see if your changes have broken any thing.
+* It runs against your entire stack by default.

-## input file architecture.dot of Graphviz dot syntax
+## pipelines as code - configure your data flow with dot syntax

 This tool executes this [dot syntax](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph of an entire environment.
-This is an example environment that brings up a Vault with prometheus:
+This is a fairly complicated environment that has Bastion servers, Prometheus and Hashicorp Vault.

 ![ui screenshot](docs/architecture.png)

-# ui of software development lifecycle
+# traditional ui for your software development lifecycle

-It has a web GUI to show status of your infrastructure like a build server or inventory system.
+It has a web GUI to show status of builds of your infrastructure like a build server or inventory system.

 Show your environments: